 Time to take action with your Facebook photos!

 Give it a try, go to Facebook right now and upload 4 images from your latest shoot!
 Think carefully about which ones you choose though, they need to really stand out.
-Think than choosing four bright blue images for my example was just coincidence?
+Think that choosing four bright blue images for my example was just a coincidence?
 Think again!